-Under the 'Untraced Drivers' Agreement', claims can be made for personal injury compensation or for damage to property.
+Under the 'Untraced Drivers' Agreement', you can claim for personal injury compensation and for damage to property.

 How does the MIB assess and pay claims?

-The MIB will pay compensation immediately once a positive assessment (i.e. an assessment in the Claimant's favour) has been made.
+The MIB will pay compensation immediately once a positive assessment (i.e. an assessment in the claimant's favour) of your case has been made.

-As it is not possible to bring a case to Court where the defendant is untraceable, the Claimant will be required to evidence that the other driver was responsible for the accident.
+As it is not possible to bring a case to Court where the defendant is untraceable, you will be required to evidence that the other driver was responsible for the accident.

 How long does the MIB claim process take?